-The 2021 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their social and environmental policies, practices and impacts.
-Brands owned by this company scored 56%, signifying that it is publishing detailed supplier lists and the vast majority of policies, procedures and future goals.
-The average score was 23% and the highest score was 78%.
+The 2022 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their human rights and environmental policies, practices and impacts.
+Brands owned by this company scored 78%, signifying that it is publishing detailed supplier lists and the vast majority of policies, procedures and future goals.
+The average score was 24% and the highest score was 78%.

 This company received a packaging performance level of 3 (Advanced) in its 2022 APCO Annual Report.
 Australian Packaging Covenant Organisation (APCO) is a not-for-profit organisation leading the development of a circular economy for packaging in Australia.
 Each year, APCO Members are required to submit an APCO Annual Report and Action Plan, which includes an overall performance level from 1 (Getting Started) to 5 (Beyond Best Practice).

 This company has signed the 'Accord on Fire and Building Safety in Bangladesh', a program endorsed by Bangladeshi and international unions and labor rights organizations.
 The ground-breaking program includes independent safety inspections with public reports, mandatory factory building renovations, the obligation by brands and retailers to underwrite the cost of repairs, and a vital role for workers and their unions all in a legally-binding, enforceable agreement.